mehdii000/BadAddons/README.md

   </a>
 </p>

-<p align="center" id="description"><em>BadAddons</em> is a Quality-of-Life (QoL) mod for Forge that's packed with features yet entirely legitimate.
-It's so good that it might seem *sus*, but trust me—if I wanted to make a rat, I wouldn’t add this many cool features.
-Enjoy the chaos! :3</p>
+<p align="center" id="description"><em>BadAddons</em> is a Quality-of-Life (QoL) mod for Forge that's packed with features on almost every aspect of this game, It's so good that it might seem unreal, anyways enjoy and please do give your feedback ❤️</p>

 ---